magenta-aps/mox/doc/user/api/import.rst

 .. http:put:: /(service)/(object)/(regex:uuid)

    The Import operation creates or overwrites an object from the JSON payload and returns the UUID for the object.
+The Import operation is similar to a :ref:`CreateOperation`, but you specify at which UUID.

-   If there is no object with the UUID or the object with that UUID have been :ref:`deleted <DeleteOperation>` or :ref:`passivated <PassivateOperation>`, it creates a new object at the specified UUID.
-It is similar to a :ref:`CreateOperation`, but you specify at which UUID.
-It sets ``livscykluskode: "Importeret"``.
+   The Import operation creates a new object at the specified UUID if no object with the UUID exists or the object with that UUID have been :ref:`deleted
+   <DeleteOperation>` or :ref:`passivated <PassivateOperation>`.

-   If an object with the UUID does exist it `completely overwrites` the object including all ``virkning`` periods.
-It sets ``livscykluskode: "Rettet"``.
+   If an object with the UUID does exist the Import operation `completely overwrites` the object including all ``virkning`` periods.
 This is useful if you want to change the ``virking`` periods.

    The JSON-payload must contain a complete object in exactly the same format as for the :ref:`CreateOperation`.

+   If there are no object with the UUID exist the Import operation sets ``livscykluskode: "Importeret"``.

+   If an object is overwritten the Import operation sets ``livscykluskode:
+   "Rettet"``.

    **Example request** for :http:put:`!PUT /organisation/organisationenhed/(regex:uuid)`: